HandsOnDataViz/book/docs/HandsOnDataViz.md

 When you visualize independent categories of data, and you don’t want them to appear grouped together, then create a chart with separated columns (or horizontal bars, if you have long data labels).
-For example, Figure <a href="#fig:bar-separated">29</a> is a separated bar chart of calorie counts of fast food items for two restaurant chains, Starbucks and McDonald’s.
-Unlike the grouped column chart above in Figure
+For example, Figure <a href="#fig:bar-separated">30</a> is a separated bar chart of calorie counts of fast food items for two restaurant chains, Starbucks and McDonald’s.
+Unlike the grouped column chart in Figure
-<a href="#fig:column-grouped">20</a>, here the bars are separated from
+<a href="#fig:column-grouped">21</a>, here the bars are separated from
 each other, because we do not need to make comparisons between sub-groups.

 <iframe src="https://docs.google.com/spreadsheets/d/1LGUYaVLoRcOiB8KcXb3Rn7LRj0exnUQYOy58LrkGPAk/pubchart?oid=1270431574&amp;amp;format=interactive" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Figure 29: Separated bar chart with data from [Starbucks and McDonalds](https://docs.google.com/spreadsheets/d/1LGUYaVLoRcOiB8KcXb3Rn7LRj0exnUQYOy58LrkGPAk/edit#gid=956322126).
+Figure 30: Separated bar chart with data from [Starbucks and McDonalds](https://docs.google.com/spreadsheets/d/1LGUYaVLoRcOiB8KcXb3Rn7LRj0exnUQYOy58LrkGPAk/edit#gid=956322126).
 Explore the [full-screen interactive version](https://docs.google.com/spreadsheets/d/e/2PACX-1vSkvNNrgYCpNtsaCRxn7g5o4UR8OJXSxBWvUK531t5vYubt39gecV9yLIfic89DCeJnGNvpRttFfKzn/pubchart?oid=787918829&format=interactive).